glassandboxb/notes/README.md

 # 2024-02-28
 - "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
 This quote reminds us that in coding, just as in art and engineering, striving for simplicity in design and implementation can lead to more robust, maintainable, and scalable software systems.
 Always aim to write clear, concise code that others (and your future self) can easily understand and modify."

+# 2024-02-29
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
+In coding, strive for clarity and simplicity in your solutions.
+Avoid over-engineering and remember that code should be written to be read and understood by humans first, then computers.
+Always consider maintainability, scalability, and readability as key attributes of well-written code."

+"Also, 'Premature optimization is the root of all evil.' — Donald Knuth.
+Focus on writing correct, clear code initially; optimize later when you have metrics to guide you.
+And finally, 'Code is never finished, only abandoned.' — Leonard Richardson.
+Embrace iterative development and continuous improvement in your software projects."